Donghan5/Donghan5/readme.md

 ## 🌱 Currently Learning
 - Machine Learning fundamentals
-- Advanced C and funcdamentals C++ programming
+- Fundamental of basic of 3D Graphics with mlx library

-Let's connect and collaborate on exciting tech challenges!
+- C and C++ programming